Ethiopia sends army into opposition Tigray region

 Military operations in the region had commenced, Prime Minister Abiy Ahmed’s spokeswoman Billene Seyoum told Reuters, without giving further details.

-Earlier on Wednesday, the Tigray People’s Liberation Front (TPLF) attempted to steal artillery and other equipment from federal forces stationed there, Abiy’s office said in a statement.
+The federal government declared a six-month state of emergency in Tigray region to be overseen by a team led by the chief of staff of the armed forces, the prime minister’s office said.

-“The last red line has been crossed with this morning’s attacks and the federal government is therefore forced into a military confrontation,” the statement said.
+Earlier on Wednesday, the Tigray People’s Liberation Front (TPLF) tried to steal artillery and other equipment from federal forces stationed there, Abiy’s office said in a statement.

-The Ethiopian National Defence Forces have been ordered to carry out “their mission to save the country and the region from spiralling into instability”, it added said.
+“The last red line has been crossed with this morning’s attacks and the federal government is therefore forced into a military confrontation,” the statement said, adding that its aim was to prevent instability engulfing the country and region.

 Internet access monitor NetBlocks said that the Internet had been shut down in the region, confirming reports that authorities had shut down telephone and Internet services.